theintern/intern-tutorial/README.md

 Note how the suite file accesses `getPlugin` on a global `intern` variable.
 This variable will be created when Intern is loaded, but the typings won't know about it without an additional config update.
-Add a `types` property to the `compilerOptions` section of the `tsconfig.json`:
+If you haven't already, add a `types` property to the `compilerOptions` section of the `tsconfig.json`:

 ```json